 If you're looking how to create high quality content for SEO, keeping the following in mind is a must.
-A great article based on a set of keywords that reflect your audience’s wants and needs and be the answer.
+A great article based on a set of keywords that reflect your audience’s wants and needs is the answer.
 First step – “figure out user intent a need behind the search”- Samuel Scott @samueljscott.

 Your next step should be keyword research.
 Perform it wisely – you don’t have to put every related keyword in the article.
 A balance between head and long-tail keywords is essential.
 While head keywords tell us the main idea of the story, long-tail ones fill it in with details and context.
 “Include keywords that make sense and flow well” -Devin @DevDawg.

 While performing keyword research, don’t forget that there are a lot of fields to explore.

 After your piece is written, it’s time to optimize it.
 It’s really, really difficult to write something when all you can think about is stringing together keywords.
 It’s better to do the opposite.
 Keep your keywords in mind, but don’t allow them to dictate what you do.
 They should come to the stage in the end.